A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 - Provide design support and guidance.

-- Respond to building department plan check comments.
-This includes providing revision of plotted sheets.
+- Respond to building department plan check comments and revise plotted sheets if needed.

-On the same note, ask around.
+And don’t be shy!
 If you’re already working with a contractor or architect, ask them for a referral.
-Most contractors in the business know a structural engineer or two.
+They’re bound to know a trusty structural engineer.

-Most importantly, always check to be sure the structural engineer holds an active P.E. license.
+Most importantly, double-check that your chosen engineer has an active P.E. license.

 The structural engineer inspection wrap up

-In the end, the inspections may seem pricey and overkill, but they’ll allow you to rest well at night.
-You’ll know your home is structurally secure and safe.
+Sure, inspections might seem pricey and over the top, but they’ll let you sleep well at night, knowing your home is safe and secure.

 My favorite part of your blog is when you said that you must consider a local structural engineer to make sure that you won’t need to pay travel fees.
 I need to have our two-story house’s foundation inspected and repaired as needed on Friday.
 The walls of our house have e signs of cracks, and the flooring appears to be uneven.
 Since we have a limited budget to consider, we will do your tips.